WebKit/explainers/model/README.md

 [AR Quick Look feature](https://webkit.org/blog/8421/viewing-augmented-reality-assets-in-safari-for-ios/).

 However, there are cases where these current options cannot render content.
-This might be due to security restrictions or to the limitations of `<canvas>` (see below for [more details on motivation](#detailed-design-discussion)).
+This is due to security restrictions or to technical limitations of `<canvas>` (see below for [more details on motivation](#detailed-design-discussion)).

 The HTML `<model>` element aims to allow a website to embed interactive 3D models as